-9 Reasons to Choose Scotland For Your January Break
+9 Reasons to choose Scotland for your January break

 January is a month of roaring fires, wintry landscapes, dark nights and woolly hats.
 Have you heard of the Scottish word ‘coorie’?
 Like the Danish word ‘hygge’, it means a sense of snugness and winter cosiness.
-Embrace the idea of coorie by visiting Scotland in January and begin the new year with crisp walks, amazing events and drams of whisky.
+Embrace the idea of coorie by experiencing Scotland in January and begin the new year with crisp walks, amazing events and drams of whisky.

-Snowsports Scottish Highlands
+3. Snowsports Scottish Highlands

 There are five mountain centres in Scotland.
 The Lecht 2090, Glenshee Ski Centre and Cairngorm Mountain are all located within the Cairngorms National Park and you’ll find Glencoe Mountain and Nevis Range out west in Lochaber.
 They provide lots of added benefits and offer lift passes, equipment hire and lessons.